RSS Feed

 Wednesday: Duct tape and poles

-The hike was completely uphill all the way to Welch’s peak (no little flat places to take a breather) – not high, but strenuous…with much of it “scrambling” or climbing over humongous granite boulders to the very top.
+The hike was uphill all the way to Welch’s peak (no little flat places to take a breather) – not high, but strenuous…with much of it “scrambling” or climbing over humongous granite boulders to the very top.
+Who knew I could do this!

-I take it easy up this trail so as not to wear myself out (recommendation from Jan), but Jan and Rebecca hang in with me, which I much appreciated.
-Even so, I tripped on a tree root at the summit, trying to avoid the “hands & knees” thing and went down on my knees on soft trail.
+I take it easy up this trail so as not to wear myself out (recommendation from Jan – sounded good to me), but Jan and Rebecca hang in with me, which I much appreciated.
+At the summit, I gracefully tripped on a tree root, went down on my knees on soft trail with a splat.
 But nothing to really write home about (although I hate falling).

 The trail from base to peak was a mixture, actually, beginning with fir-lined paths with a few rocks and boulders…then climbing steadily upward to the huge monoliths halfway up Welch.
 We took a few breaks for lunch, snacks, water and photography.

-I was really sweating by the time I reached the peak…but the views, absolutely incredible.
+I was sweating hard by the time I reached the peak…but the views, absolutely incredible!

 O happy day calloo callay she chortled in her joy

-Looking across the valley to Welch Mountain from Dicky
+Looking across the valley to Welch Mountain from Dickey

 After stopping a few minutes on Welch, we headed down and onward to Dickey’s summit, about 1800 feet, all in all.